fastly/ngwafcli/README.md

-Here's the updated README for the `ngwafcli.py` script, incorporating the new flags for dynamic backend and premier, along with detailed usage instructions:

----

 # NGWAF CLI Tool

 A Python tool to manage NG WAF deployments on Fastly services, offering features like provisioning, edge security object management, traffic ramping, and backend synchronization.